Catamaran: Western development of sailing catamarans

-The first documented example of double-hulled sailing craft in Europe was designed by William Petty in 1662 to sail faster, in shallower waters, in lighter wind, and with fewer crew than other vessels of the time.
+The first documented example of twin-hulled sailing craft in Europe was designed by William Petty in 1662 to sail faster, in shallower waters, in lighter wind, and with fewer crew than other vessels of the time.
 However, the unusual design met with skepticism and was not a commercial success.

-The design remained relatively unused in the West for almost 160 years until the early 19th-century, when the Englishman Mayflower F. Crisp built a two-hulled merchant ship in Rangoon, Burma.
+The design remained relatively unused in the West for almost 160 years until the early 19th century, when the Englishman Mayflower F. Crisp built a two-hulled merchant ship in Rangoon, Burma.
 The ship was christened Original.
 Crisp described it as "a fast sailing fine sea boat; she traded during the monsoon between Rangoon and the Tenasserim Provinces for several years".

-Later that century, the American Nathanael Herreshoff constructed a double-hulled sailing boat of his own design (US Pat.
+Later that century, the American Nathanael Herreshoff constructed a twin-hulled sailing boat of his own design (US Pat.
 No. 189,459).
 The craft, Amaryllis, raced at her maiden regatta on June 22, 1876, and performed exceedingly well.
 Her debut demonstrated the distinct performance advantages afforded to catamarans over the standard monohulls.
 It was as a result of this event, the Centennial Regatta of the New York Yacht Club, that catamarans were barred from regular sailing classes, and this remained the case until the 1970s.
 On June 6, 1882, three catamarans from the Southern Yacht Club of New Orleans raced a 15 nm course on Lake Pontchartrain and the winning boat in the catamaran class, Nip and Tuck, beat the fastest sloop's time by over five minutes.

+In 1916, Leonardo Torres Quevedo patented a multihull steel vessel named Binave (Twin Ship), a new type of catamaran which was constructed and tested in Bilbao (Spain) in 1918.
+The innovative design included two 30 HP Hispano-Suiza marine engines and could modify its configuration when sailing, positioning two rudders at the stern of each float, with the propellers also placed aft.
 In 1936, Eric de Bisschop built a Polynesian "double canoe" in Hawaii and sailed it home to a hero's welcome in France.
 In 1939, he published his experiences in a book, Kaimiloa, which was translated into English in 1940.